 What your ongoing costs will be

 As well as ongoing marketing and insurance, things like replacing linen and crockery can add up too.
+Also, you need to consider if you are investing in an airbnb property management software or if you are outsourcing a private management company.

 If you’re running a luxury B&B, your costs will be higher.